Microchip Technology warns on revenue

-Oct 15 Chipmaker Microchip Technology Inc said second-quarter revenue was likely below its earlier estimates due to soft demand in the chipmaking industry.
+Chipmaker Microchip Technology Inc (MCHP.O) said second-quarter revenue was likely below its earlier estimates due to soft demand in the chipmaking industry.

 The company estimates second-quarter adjusted revenue of $407 million to $408 million, down from its earlier forecast of between $412 million and $430 million.